Edga380/strategygame/README.md

 ![](https://edga380.github.io/projectgallery/images/gallery1800x1800/harvestingBuilding.png "Harvesting building")

     * Cost - 3000.
-    * If player have sufficient energy when build harvester will be manufactured as well.
+    * If player has sufficient energy when building, harvester will be manufactured as well.
     * Limit - 3.
     * Hp - 100.